sktedro/flappy_bird_ai/weightGen/README.md

-The weight generation algorithm must be started from it's folder:
+The weight generation algorithm must be started from it's PARENT folder:
-./weightGen [batch] [how many]
+./weightGen/weightGen [batch] [how many]

 It generates weights into ../data/weightsXXX_i in format: float;float;float;float;float